 - Cover the surfaces of the items that the rats generally attack with aluminum foil.

 - Continue the process of covering the items with aluminum foil at night.

-- Fold the foil in the morning and cover the items with aluminum foil at night.
+- Fold the foil in the morning and cover the items with aluminum at night.

-- Following this procedure on a daily basis can assist you in effectively getting rid of mice.
+- Following this procedure daily can assist you in effectively getting rid of mice.

 Cloves are repulsive to mice.
 To get rid of mice in the house, use whole cloves or clove essential oil.
-However, clove essential oil is more effective because it is extremely potent in nature.
+However, clove essential oil is more effective because it is extremely potent.

-Add a few drops of clove essential oil to a couple cotton balls.
+Add a few drops of clove essential oil to a couple of cotton balls.

-Place the cotton balls in mouse-infested places or in regions where you discover mice on a regular basis.
+Place the cotton balls in mouse-infested places or regions where you discover mice regularly.

 Replace the cotton balls every 3-4 days.